fau-masters-collected-works-cgarbin/chexnet-model-card/README.md

 ## Templates

 This model card was created with the [Overleaf template](https://www.overleaf.com/latex/templates/model-card-template/fjmvzbbbxmwx).
 There is also a [Markdown template for model cards](https://github.com/fau-masters-collected-works-cgarbin/model-card-template).

+## Datasheets for datasets

+If you are interested in model cards, you may also want to review [datasheets for datasets](https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template).